brigadehub/brigadehub.github.io/README.md

-# brigadehub.github.io
+# brigadehub.codeforsanfrancisco.org
-Landing page for the brigadehub platform.
+The landing page for Brigadehub